netxms/netxms-doc/admin/log-monitoring.rst

      - 0
    * - context
      - Name of the context this rule belongs to.
 If this option is set, rule will be processed only if given context was already activated with <context> tag in one of the rules processed earlier (it can be either same line or one of the previous lines).
      - *empty*
+   * - name
+     - Name of rule that is used in trace
+     - *empty*

 Inside the ``<rule>`` section there are the following additional tags: